jochen-schweizer/express-prom-bundle/README.md

 * **percentiles**: percentiles used for `http_request_duration_seconds` summary
 * **ageBuckets**: ageBuckets configures how many buckets we have in our sliding window for the summary
 * **maxAgeSeconds**: the maxAgeSeconds will tell how old a bucket can be before it is reset
+* **pruneAgedBuckets**: When enabled, timed out buckets will be removed entirely.
+By default, buckets are reset to 0.
+Requires `prom-client: ^14.2.0`.

 ### Transformation callbacks ###